HyejunJeong/typosquatting-detector/README.md

 #### ReportGenerator

 ReportGenerator class collects the reports received from the worker nodes.
 Each of the reports is consist of a url, a base64 encoded screenshot, and a source code.
 This class reads the reports from a folder, decodes the screenshots, and saves them into another folder.
-Then it assembles all the alive URLs, each of which corresponding screenshot and a source code, and creates a single html file (report.html).
+Then it assembles all the alive URL variants, along with corresponding screenshot and a source code, and creates a single html file (report.html).

 ### Client Program